20 FAQs people ask about starting a business.

 - How do I start a new company?

-- What directors do I need for a company?
+- What directors do I need for a new company?

-- Are there any pitfalls I should look out for if I buy a new company?
+- What pitfalls should I look out for if I buy a new company?

-- What are the company’s articles of association and are there any special terms I should have included in them?
+- What are the company’s articles of association and are there any special terms I should include?

 - Do I need a shareholders' agreement?